harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/aws/aws-iam-integration.md

 1. [Set up your target AWS accounts for IRSA](#set-up-your-target-accounts-for-irsa).
 The target accounts are the ones where you will run your chaos experiments.

-1. [Establish a trust relationship](#establish-trust-between-service-and-target-accounts) between service and target accounts.
+1. [Establish a trust relationship](#establish-trust-between-service-and-target-accounts) between the AWS source account and target accounts.

 ## Enable the k8s service account to access AWS resources